 - b.
 Copies of proposals must be forwarded to the general faculty for consideration at least one week prior to the date of a meeting duly convened for the purpose of considering the proposal and the proposal must be included on the announced agenda.
 After discussion at the general faculty meeting, the proposal shall be submitted to the faculty for a mailbox vote. - c.
-Passage of proposed amendments requires the assent, by mailbox ballot, of two-thirds of the tenured and tenure-track faculty who vote, and a minimum of 40% of eligible voters participating. - d.
-Any agreement between the Faculty Affairs Committee and the provost regarding Section II of the Academic Affairs Operating Guidelines shall require the assent by mailbox vote of a majority of all tenured and tenure-track faculty voting.
+Passage of proposed amendments requires the assent, by mailbox ballot, of two-thirds of the eligible faculty who vote, and a minimum of 40% of eligible voters participating.
+Non tenure-track faculty may not vote on changes that only affect the terms and conditions of employment for tenured and tenure-track faculty.
+Tenured and tenure-track faculty may not vote on changes that only affect the terms and conditions of employment for non-tenured faculty. - d.
+Any agreement between the Faculty Affairs Committee and the provost regarding Section II of the Academic Affairs Operating Guidelines shall require the assent by mailbox vote of a majority of all eligible general faculty voting.